-Loans to financial advisors, net: These financial instruments are primarily comprised of loans provided to financial advisors and key revenue producers, primarily for recruiting and retention purposes.
+Loans to financial advisors, net: These financial instruments are primarily comprised of loans to financial advisors, primarily for recruiting and retention purposes.
 Loans to financial advisors, net are recorded at amounts that approximate fair value and are classified as Level 2 under the fair value hierarchy.
 Refer to Note 2 for information regarding loans to financial advisors, net.